SeldonIO/seldon-core/doc/source/reference/upgrading.md

 The Python request logger component example has been deprecated and removed as part of [#4013](https://github.com/SeldonIO/seldon-core/issues/4013).

+## Container Services

+The label on services pointing to containers for each node in your inference graph has been changed to stop clashes in key-values for label selectors when you have multiple nodes in your inference graph.
+This will cause all your existing seldon deployments to be recreated with a rolling update as their service and deployment specs will have changed in the upgrade.

 ## Upgrading to 1.13

 ### Seldon Inference Payload Logging Changes